TITLE 89: SOCIAL SERVICES

 Section 146.225 Reimbursement for Medicaid Residents

-a) The Department shall establish its portion of the reimbursement for Medicaid residents by calculating 60 percent of the weighted average (weighted by Medicaid patient days) nursing facility rates for the geographic grouping as defined in Section 146.290.
-Each SLF shall be paid 60 percent of the weighted average nursing facility geographic group rate, based upon the nursing facility geographic group in which it is located.
-The rates paid to SLFs shall be updated semi-annually on April 1 and on October 1 to assure that the rates coincide with 60 percent of weighted average nursing facility geographic group rates.
-Effective October 1, 2002, SLF rates shall remain at a minimum of the rate in effect as of September 30, 2002.
+1) Prior to July 1, 2014, the Department shall establish its portion of the reimbursement for Medicaid residents by calculating 60 percent of the weighted average (weighted by Medicaid patient days) nursing facility rates for the geographic grouping as defined in Section 146.290.
+Each SLP shall be paid 60 percent of the weighted average nursing facility geographic group rate, based upon the nursing facility geographic group in which it is located.
+The rates paid to SLPs shall be updated semi-annually on April 1 and on October 1 to assure that the rates coincide with 60 percent of weighted average nursing facility geographic group rates.
+Notwithstanding the provisions of this subsection, the supportive living program rates shall remain at the level in effect on April 30, 2011.

 e) The room and board charge for Medicaid residents shall only be increased when the SSI amount is increased.
 Any room and board charge increase shall not exceed the amount of the SSI increase.